Goal (sports): Association football

 In association football, the goal is the only method of scoring.
 It is also used to refer to the scoring structure.
-An attempt on goal is referred to as a "shot".
+An attempt on goal is referred to as a "shot" or "shot on goal".
 To score a goal, the ball must pass completely over the goal line between the goal posts and under the crossbar and no rules may be violated on the play (such as touching the ball with the hand or arm).
 See also offside.

 The goal structure is defined as a frame 24 feet (7.32 m) wide by 8 feet (2.44 m) tall.
 In most organized levels of play a net is attached behind the goal frame to catch the ball and indicate that a goal has been scored; but the Laws of the Game do not mandate the use of a net and only require that any net used not interfere with the goalkeeper.

+In Beach soccer the goal is defined as a frame 5.50 m wide by 2.20 m tall.

+In Futsal the goal is defined as a frame 3 m wide by 2 m tall.

+Hockey

 Bandy

 In bandy, which has much of its structure from association football, the only way of scoring is to make a goal and the goal is also used to refer to the scoring structure.
-If neither of the teams has scored during a match, or if both teams have made the same number of goals, there is a draw.
+If neither of the teams has scored during a match, or if both teams have made the same number of goals, there is a draw unless it is a playoff game, which is then determed by overtime and eventually also a penalty shootout.
 If not otherwise decided in the Bandy Playing Rules set up by the Federation of International Bandy, an approved goal is made when the ball is played in a regular manner and the whole ball has passed the inner definition of the goal line between the two goal posts and the cross-bar.
 This is stated in section 9 of the Rules.
 A goal can be made directly from a stroke-off, penalty-shot, a free-stroke, a face-off or a corner stroke.
 Centered at each short-line of the bandy field is a 3.5 m wide and 2.1 m high goal cage, regulated to size, form, material and other properties in section 1.4 of the Bandy Playing Rules.
 The cage has a net to stop the ball when it has crossed the goal-line.
 The cage shall be of an approved model.
 In front of the goal cage is a half-circular penalty area with a 17 m radius.
 A penalty spot is located 12 m in front of the goal and there are two free-stroke spots at the penalty area line, each surrounded by a 5 m circle.